SpeedoPasanen/gun-rx/README.md

   }
 ```

 **Better yet:** Use the awesome Angular's async pipe with the `*ngIf; let` -syntax.
-Then you don't need to worry about subscriptions/unsubscribing yourself.
+Then you don't need to worry about subscribing & unsubscribing yourself.
 ```
    data$: Observable<any>
    onInit() {